Who (might have) met whom - whole list

 • 1932 - : François Englert icon

-François, Baron Englert (6/11/1932 - ) is a Belgian theoretical physicist and 2013 Nobel Prize laureate in Physics, known for Higgs mechanism and Higgs boson.
+François, Baron Englert (6/11/1932 - ) is a Belgian theoretical physicist and 2013 Nobel Prize laureate in Physics, known for Higgs boson and Spontaneous symmetry breaking.

 • 1932 - : Rainer Weiss icon